Frequently Asked Questions about THE-ICE Accreditation & Membership

 - What is accreditation?

 - Why should a potential student or an institution care if a programme is accredited?

 - What are the different types of accrediting organisations?

-- Why does an institution need accreditation specific to tourism, hospitality and/or events if it already has some form of Business School accreditation?
+- Why does an institution need accreditation specific to TH&E if it already has Business School accreditation?

 - Why does an institution need more than one accreditation?

 - Does this mean that an institution with unaccredited programmes is no good?

 Accreditation is typically regarded as an extensive quality review process conducted by an organisation that is external to the education institution being reviewed.
 Institutional accreditation is often undertaken by government departments or appointed agencies for legal registration reasons, whereas course or programme accreditation and quality assurance is often undertaken by professional bodies and organisations such as THE-ICE.

 Accreditation has become increasingly important in a number of professional areas, and in some specialised areas students graduating from non-accredited programmes may be unable to join a professional association, gain registration (such as to become a doctor or dentist), or find relevant employment.